-You work hard and carefully plan to meet your long-term financial objectives, such as financing and education, providing for your children and saving for retirement.
+You work hard and carefully plan to meet your long-term financial objectives, such as financing an education, providing for your children and saving for retirement.
 However, many people put off estate planning or choose to ignore it altogether.
 Almost everyone needs some form of estate planning, especially those who:

 A well-designed plan: